4C Certification System is widely recognized by actors from both inside and outside of the Coffee sector. Below you can find a few examples.

 ITC’s Sustainability Map

-4C is listed under T4SD’s new platform, Sustainability Map, which integrates the already well-established tools such as Standards Map and SustainabilityXchange and which compares several sustainability standards.
+4C is listed under T4SD’s new platform, Sustainability Map, which integrates the already well-established tools such as Standards Map and SustainabilityXchange and compares various sustainability standards.

 Stiftung Warentest is a foundation.
 This reliable organization helps consumers by providing impartial and objective information based on the results of comparative investigations of goods and services.